Ended WaSH Engineer-Officer

 - Good knowledge of safety standards and legislation related to construction and rehabilitation in Yemen

-- A good team worker willing to learn from others, listen and provide sound technical advice on construction that will benefit children
+- A good team worker willing to learn from others, listen and provide sound technical advice on construction that will benefit affected people

 - Strong organizational and planning skills with good communication skills